SeanKilleen/seankilleen.github.io/_posts/2022-06-26-announcing-net-oss-survey-results.md

 I hoped this survey can drive a few different outcomes:

 * Surfacing quantitative and qualitative feedback on the .NET OSS Maintainer experience
-* Serving as feedback into an impact map of the type of impact we'd like to make for .NET OSS Maintainers
+* Feedback into an impact map of the type of impact we'd like to make for .NET OSS Maintainers
 * Serving as the starting point for a backlog of re-launching <https://awider.net>, a site I'd dreamed of starting long ago at .NET Fringe (in...2017.
 Wow.) and have been meaning to get off the ground ever since.

 ## How These Results are Structured